 At the trial level, Kellogg Hansen has secured both the largest and second largest antitrust verdicts and defended those verdicts on appeal.
 See In re Urethane Antitrust Litig., 768 F.3d 1245 (10th Cir.
 2014) (affirming $1.2 billion price-fixing verdict); Conwood Co. v.
 U.S. Tobacco Co., 290 F.3d 768 (6th Cir.
 2002) (affirming $1.05 billion monopolization verdict), cert. denied, 537 U.S. 1148 (2003).
 We have also obtained many large settlements and successfully defended against similarly large antitrust claims.

-Kellogg Hansen attorneys currently represent American Express in the Supreme Court’s most significant Rule of Reason antitrust case in two decades.
+Kellogg Hansen attorneys successfully served as appellate counsel to American Express in the Supreme Court’s most significant Rule of Reason antitrust case in two decades.
 Ohio v.
-American Express Co., No. 16-1454 (U.S.).
+American Express Co., 138 S. Ct.
+2274 (2018).

 Kellogg Hansen partner Derek Ho is currently serving as co-lead counsel for the plaintiffs in a major antitrust litigation against the two leading providers of dealer management systems, CDK Global, LLC and The Reynolds & Reynolds Company.
 Kellogg Hansen attorneys have spearheaded the investigation of the core claims in this antitrust litigation.
 In 2017, Global Competition Review named partners Derek Ho, Michael Nemelka, and Aaron Panner “Litigators of the Week” for successfully obtaining a rare preliminary injunction on behalf of their client, Authenticom, Inc. In re Dealer Management Systems Antitrust Litigation, MDL No. 2817 (N.D.
 Ill.).